United States Firewall Rules

 WAF inbound

-TCP port 80 (HTTP) and TCP port 443 (HTTPS) must be open to the WAF, and custom HTTP/HTTPS ports are also configurable.
+TCP port 80 (HTTP) and TCP port 443 (HTTPS) must be open to the WAF VIP or Load Balancer Frontend, and custom HTTP/HTTPS ports are also configurable.
 Additional rules vary depending on your environment.

 High availability and cloud